 Snacks of fresh local seafood, asparagus and strawberries sustained me throughout the day and before I knew it, it was time to fly home.

 I hadn't even had time to visit the truffle farmer, the venison hunter, the icecream maker or even the salami man but I had fallen in love all over again — with Gisborne and all its bountiful, locally grown and gathered produce.
 Food for the soul.

-* Tickets go on sale on Friday July 15 for this year's Gisborne Wine & Food Festival.
-The event date is October 23 and the headlining act is Fat Freddy's Drop, followed by a giant screen that will show the final of the Rugby World Cup.
-Tickets will be available from ticketek.co.nz and at the Gisborne Wine Centre, phone (06) 867 4085 or email firstname.lastname@example.org.
+- Tickets go on sale on Friday July 15 for this year's Gisborne Wine & Food Festival.
+Tickets will be available from ticketek.co.nz and at the Gisborne Wine Centre, phone (06) 867 4085 or email: email@example.com.